FintanMi/bridge-property-estate-agents/README.md

 - On the top right of the page under the header, click the fork button.

 - This will create a duplicate of the full project in your GitHub Repository.

+## Credits

+Photos for the listings were taken from unsplash and pexels.